lisongxu/CSCE156-Lab-Java-Loop/readme.md

 * Test your programs locally on your computer using the provided JUnit test suites.
 Fix any errors and completely debug your programs.
-* Submit the following files to CodePost:
+* Submit the following files to GradeScope:
   * `Natural.java`
   * `ChildCredit.java`
-* Make sure that your programs pass all the tests on CodePost.
-For this lab, as long as your programs pass all the tests on Codepost, you will get full points for the lab.
+* Make sure that your programs pass all the tests on GradeScope.
+For this lab, as long as your programs pass all the tests on GradeScope, you will get full points for the lab.